 When you think of khukuris, the gurkhas immediately spring to mind and so it is only natural that the service issue khukuris are such popular and sought after pieces.
 With this in mind we’ve taken the current service issue blade (the mk5) and split it into two different categories- the Modern and the Historical Service Issue.

-The Modern military version’s issue is that it is produced by whichever of the larger houses is the lowest bidder on the contract.
+The Modern military version’s primary issue is that it is produced by whichever of the larger houses is the lowest bidder for the contract.
 The lowest bidder as a result is usually the house which can either afford to lose the most money or has the most efficient production line.
 This is inevitably a producer of tourist style khukuris, because the market is so large and the style of khukuri is a lot simpler.
 As a result of this the Modern Service No.1 has a lot of the same issues that tourist knives have.
-Unreasonably thick at the spine, a thick, inefficient grind, a shape based more off ease of forging than any functional criteria and inaccurate balance.
+Unreasonably thick at the spine, a thick, inefficient grind, a shape based more off ease of forging than any functional criteria of performance or balance.

 Lengths and weights are as follows:

 9.5″:6mm spine at bolster, 380g

 11.5″:6mm spine at bolster, 475g (Historical, Optimal Length)

 On this blade we offer a military dap as an option.
 This features a laceup frog as well as twin adjustable vertical loops.
 These can be fully undone to remove the blade from the sheath without undoing your belt.
 This is a more complex, more accurate historical option for this blade but lacks the capacity for horizontal carry that all our other sheaths have.
 For general use we prefer our standard dap between the two.